kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 In the following few blogposts I will try to explain how we accomplished this automated setup and why.

-Most of the work on configuring each virtual machine was done using Powershell Direct.
+Most of the work on configuring each virtual machine was done using PowerShell Direct.

-The reason we have chosen Powershell Direct over any available hydration kit is it's flexibility.
+The reason we have chosen PowerShell Direct over any available hydration kit is it's flexibility.
 As you'll hopefully notice at the end of this series I can easily adjust the configuration of any of the servers by adding/removing or adjusting a building block.
 This would be a lot harder to achieve using a Hydration Kit.

-## Powershell Direct ##
+## PowerShell Direct ##

 You can use PowerShell Direct to run arbitrary PowerShell in a Windows 10 or Windows Server 2016 virtual machine from your Hyper-V host regardless of network configuration or remote management settings.

 There are 3 ways to run PowerShell Direct:

-As an interactive session
+- As an interactive session

-As a single-use session to execute a single command or script
+- As a single-use session to execute a single command or script

-As a persistant session
+- As a persistent session

-Operating system requirements:
+### Operating system requirements: ###

-Host: Windows 10 or Windows Server 2016, or later running Hyper-V.
+Host: Windows 10 or Windows Server 2016 or later, running Hyper-V.

-Guest/Virtual Machine: Windows 10, Windows Server Windows Server 2016, or later.
+Guest/Virtual Machine: Windows 10, Windows Server Windows Server 2016 or later.

-Configuration requirements:
+### Configuration requirements:

 The virtual machine must be running locally on the host.